 Analysis plan

 RQ 1: what are the influential sources of evidence?

+Where did the guideline documents come from?

 1.Extraction of all references from guideline documents

-Extract all reference information from each document into an Excel table.
+Extract all reference information from each document (HOW) into an Excel table.
 Import into R.

 2.Tidying and coding to network matrix

 De-duplicate references, assigning each a unique ID (Author, Year), and construct a matrix recording each reference’s use across guideline documents.

+Insert an empty PRISMA flow chart here with the final format e.g. data sources, de-duplications.
+Final records.

+Determine number of references, determine number of documents cited in 1,2,3,…..all guidance documents.

+What is your operationalisation of “most influential sources of evidence?”
+10 n% most frequently cited?
+This will determine what table and what visual you present.

+Insert descriptive table here e.g. Number of guidance citations column, paper title as two columns.
+Are you going to show all the 18s? all the 17s?
+Only the most recent 18s?
+17s?
+Top 10%, 20%, n%?
+Appendix table with them all, sorted by number of citations?

 3.Visualisation of data